eliottjohnson/Obsidian-Vault/Eliott/Quadrupole scan/EDMS document East Dump.md

 Minimum protons per pulse (ppp)  is 6E+11 during the shortest super-cycle which is 24 BP.
 As one BP 1.2 s, the shortest super cycle is 28.8 s and thus the minimum protons per second is 2.1E+10 p/s.

+With margin

+Minimum protons per pulse (ppp) is 6E+11 + 25% = 7.5E+11 ppp during the shortest super-cycle which is 24 BP.
+As one BP is 1.2s the shortest super cycle is 28.8 s and thus the minimum protons per second is 2.6E+10.
+If we have two east cycle then 2.6 x 2 =

 RP limits for each EAST targets:

  *   6.6e10 protons/second to T8-IRRAD/CHARM